neuropsychology/NeuroKit/README.rst

 - a discussion of their significance in psychological research and practices
 - a step-by-step guide for HRV analysis using **NeuroKit2**

-the **Heart Rate Variability in Psychology: A Review of HRV Indices and an Analysis Tutorial** paper is a good place to start.
-The full-text of the work can be found `here <https://doi.org/10.3390/s21123998>`_
+the `Heart Rate Variability in Psychology: A Review of HRV Indices and an Analysis Tutorial<https://doi.org/10.3390/s21123998>`_ paper is a good place to start.

 .. code-block:: tex